7thSamurai/steganography/README.md

 # Image Steganography Tool

 Simple C++ **Encryption** and **Steganography** tool that uses Password-Protected-Encryption to secure a file's contents, and then proceeds to embed it insde an image's pixel-data using Least-Significant-Bit encoding.
-For Linux based systems.
+For Linux, MacOS, and Windows systems.

 ## Encoding